JohnTarvis/DOCS/pulsetense/PROJECT_NOTES.md

 - `/api/db` now returns the active legacy-shaped v2-backed payload by default, `/api/db?schema=public` returns the original `public` payload, `/api/db?schema=gallery_v2` returns the raw v2 payload, and `/api/db?compare=1` returns both explicit schemas side by side for the comparison page.
 - The frontend gallery transform now prefers canonical `gallery_v2.images` rows when they exist and falls back to inferred filenames only while the image catalog remains empty.
 - The backend upload path now persists the actual storage-selected `setN` folder into the DB record, and next-set-folder selection now uses the highest existing set number instead of folder count so S3 or local uploads do not reuse an existing prefix after deletions.
+- The next planned frontend task is a broader `/edit` page overhaul focused on admin control, better readability, and clearer editing workflows for subjects, sets, and images.

 ## Tag System Updates